bartekus/glyphos/README.md

-# glyphos
+# GlyphOS

+A Glyph-based General Cognition Project
 Language of thought (glyphē + logos)

-A Glyph Cognition Project

 This repository serves as the foundation for developing a symbolic system based on glyphs, combining cognitive science, epistemology, and computational tools.

 ## 📦 Glyph Specification